COVID-19 impact to your student loans

 If you’re graduating veterinary school in 2020 — Congratulations!
 Join us On Wednesday, May 6, 2020, 8:00 PM EDT for a free webinar on how to get started in loan repayment.
 We’ll discuss the “best” repayment plan to use, how consolidation works, the impacts of COVID-19 on your repayment, and what to do with your student loans if you’re headed for an internship/residency…

-Check out the official Class of 2020 Veterinary Student Loan Repayment Playbook page for more information and to register for this FREE webinar!
+Check out the official New Graduate Veterinary Student Loan Repayment Playbook page for more information and to register for this FREE webinar!

 Climbing Mt.
 Debt — Student Loan Triage in the Age of COVID-19 Webinar Recording Available